Funding Opportunity Description - JHU

-Awards will be for six months or less.
 A technology monitor from JHU APL will meet with successful awardees monthly to review progress and achievement of critical milestones and deliverables.
-As required by NIBIB, our Center will track the progress on an award using the GAITS (Guidance and Impact Tracking System) platform to track funded projects using a common mechanism within the POCT Research Network.
+As required by NIBIB, our Center will track the progress of awards using the GAITS platform.

-It is important to note that a single $50K award is not expected to address all of the maturity levels or all of the domains shown above especially since proposals should have achieved at least technological TRL 3 by the time of application (proof of concept).
+It is important to note that a single $50,000 USD award is not expected to address all of the maturity levels or all of the domains shown above especially since proposals should have achieved at least technological (technical readiness level) TRL 3 by the time of application (proof of concept).

 A second six month award for technologies that are successful in their first period of performance will be considered if needed.
 The first award must be completed before a second award can be negotiated; however, it is permitted to apply for a second award in anticipation of completing the first award by the time the new proposal is reviewed.

 - Peeling RW, et al “Rapid tests for sexually transmitted infections (STIs): the way forward. “ Sex Transm Infect.
 2006.
 82 Suppl 5:v1-6

 - Jackman, J et al. ”Minding the Gap: An approach to determine critical drivers in the development of Point of Care diagnostics.”
 Point Care.
 2012.
 11(2):130-139.